Mental Health and Lifestyle Survey

 Influences on daily life due to the spread of COVID-19

-• In the FY2022 survey, those who responded that COVID-19 exerted influence on their daily life “Significantly” or “To some extent” (the affected group) accounted for 37.9%, which decreased compared with the last year.
+• In the FY2023 survey, those who responded that COVID-19 exerted influence on their daily life "Significantly" or "To some extent" accounted for 26.5%, which decreased compared to FY2022.

-Changes in risk perception of radiation health effects
+Changes in the proportion of risk perception of radiation effects to the next generation

-• Regarding possible radiation effects on the next generation, 22.2% responded that they think effects on the next generation are likely to occur (“Possibilities are high” and “Possibilities are very high” combined) in the FY2022 survey.
+• Regarding possible radiation effects on the next generation, 19.7% responded that they think effects on the next generation are likely to occur (“Possibilities are high” and “Possibilities are very high” combined) in the FY2023 survey.
 These percentages have been gradually decreasing.

 Provision of support to those in need